0ro/0ro.github.io/src/pages/about.md

 title: "About"
 ---

-Greetings, I am Raman Nikitsenka, an experienced full-stack developer with over 10 years of dedicated involvement in web development.
+Greetings, I am Raman Nikitsenka, an experienced Software Engineer and Tech Lead with over 10 years of dedicated involvement in web development.
 My proficiency spans a range of essential technologies, including HTML, CSS, JavaScript, TypeScript, React, and Nest.js.

 My professional journey has been marked by consistent success as a front-end developer and tech lead.
 I possess a robust ability to adapt to emerging challenges, and my commitment to teamwork is underscored by a strong dedication to mentoring junior colleagues.